-If you’re having a tough start to the week, Blue Monday is today.
+If you’re having a tough start to the week, Blue Monday just passed.
 But Blue Monday might not be what it seems – it was initially created as a marketing strategy by travel companies with the idea being that people would look to escape the colder months if they thought Blue Monday was a commonly experienced sad time.

 The travel companies weren’t totally off though – this time of year is historically quite sad.
 The early months of the year can be sad in countries with a colder climate.
 And January especially can be tough, coming off of the upbeat (and often high-stress holidays) and moving into what feel like much longer and much greyer days.